0cjs/sedoc/git/tips.md

 Fixing/Changing Commits and Branches
 ------------------------------------

+* `chmod -x` followed by `git add` will not change the executable bit in the repo index so you can commit it.
+To do this you need to:

+      git update-index --chmod=-x PATH …

 * See [Rebasing in Git](rebase.md) for tips on handling merge conflicts.

 * To rewrite the author and timestamp of a commit (using the